Virginia woman sentenced for random stabbings at Bangor Mall

 Yet the two victims have suffered considerably, Anderson said.
 Both have apparently recovered from being stabbed once each in the shoulder and back, but both suffered psychological distress.
 One victim’s psychological distress has been severe, Anderson noted.

 Having been incarcerated since the attack, Ellis has already served almost two years in jail for the attacks.
-Anderson said he believed that the additional three years would maintain public safety and that with the six years of probation, Ellis would have to undergo psychological evaluation and hopefully get help.
+Anderson said he believed the sentence would maintain public safety and that with the six years of probation, Ellis would have to undergo psychological evaluation and hopefully get help.
 He also directed her to have no contact with the victims and to pay restitution.